Background pattern

 • Preferably, take the tablet with a meal.

-Always follow your doctor's instructions because your doctor may adjust your dose.
+Always follow the instructions of your doctor, as your doctor may adjust your dose.

 Initially, 8 to 16 mg three times a day, preferably with meals.